 That might include repainting slightly scuffed or faded walls, replacing older appliances, or ripping up worn carpet.
 These are things that are considered normal wear and tear, and are not the responsibility of the resident.

 If there were large holes in the wall, broken appliances, or pet stains on the carpet, however, the resident moving out should pay for those.
+Failing to properly document and differentiate damage can have legal consequences; in Texas, for example, tenants can sue to recover three times the amount of a security deposit that is withheld in bad faith.
 The difference is that normal wear and tear comes from everyday use, and would happen no matter who lived there.

 Pro Tip: This is also a good time to take a look at HVAC filters for replacement and hood vents to give them a proper cleaning.
 And check smoke and carbon monoxide detectors, as well as extinguishers.